When it comes to creating online quizzes, randomizing questions and shuffling answer options are useful to teachers in avoiding cheating.

 Let’s look at the following example:

 Assume that you have a question bank of 30 questions.
 Now, you want to create multiple versions of a test from those questions.
 In other words, you want the order of those questions and their answer options to be randomized.
 Thanks to that, each student will get a different version of the test.
-No one will get the same version with the same order of questions and their answer options.
+No one will get the same version with the same order of questions and answer options.
 Therefore, they have no chance to cheat.

 In that event, a question arises: “How can I randomize the order of questions and their answer options at ease?”.
 With Slide Pools, Random Slides, and Shuffle Answers features, ActivePresenter supports you to solve this problem in a matter of minutes.
 This today blog post will show you how to do that.